ActualCassandra/SecuringMultiVendorCloudsPart2/README.md

 # Securing Multivendor Clouds Part 2 - Microsoft Event for Partners

 Welcome to the Securing Multivendor Clouds Part 2 repository.
+This event was on 17 March 2022 from 1400-1730 GMT.

-***Part 2 will be on March 17 2022 from 1400-1730 GMT!***
+***Part 2 wi be on March 17 2022 from 1400-1730 GMT!***

 ## Registration Link
 https://aka.ms/securingmvc-regp2

 ## Event Presentation PDF
-A PDF version of the presentation from the event will be made available within a week of the event finishing.

-*Link coming soon*
+A PDF version of the presentation from the event will be made available soon (as of 22 March 22) *Link coming soon*

+## On Demand Recording ##
+*Also coming soon (as of 22 March 22) - registered attendees should be notified.*

 ### Part 1
 If you want to know more about securing multivendor clouds from an identity perspective, please check out the [github repo for Part 1](https://github.com/LuciBlanchardMSFT/SecuringMultiVendorClouds).
 However, it is not a requirement for Part 2.